sunird/inforadar/README.md

 # inforadar
-A tool for collecting site info
+A tool for collecting website info.